gorango/yank/README.md

 - Invalid `.gitignore` syntax is handled gracefully without breaking the process.

 **Token counting issues:**
-- Ensure `tiktoken` is installed and compatible with your Node.js version.
+- Token counts are approximate estimates using a lightweight heuristic.
-- Token counts are approximate and based on the `cl100k_base` encoding.
+- For more accurate counts, use model-specific tokenizers directly.
-- If token counting fails, check for encoding errors in the output.
+- The heuristic provides estimates within 10-20% of actual token counts for most use cases.

 **Language detection problems:**
 - For files without extensions, ensure shebang lines are present and correctly formatted.